nowzoo/ngx-strap/README.md

 - `tooltipOptions: IPopupOptions` Optional.
 Note that in most cases you can use the native Bootstrap `data-` attributes instead.
 Also note that these options are not dynamic &mdash; they are set only once, when the directive is instantiated.

 **Outputs**
-- `events: EventEmitter<Event>` The native Bootstrap tooltip events.
+- `tooltipEvents: EventEmitter<Event>` The native Bootstrap tooltip events.

 **Methods**
 - `show(): void` Show the tooltip manually.